CMYK or RGB

 Oh no, my files are in RGB but my printer needs CMYK!
 Am I screwed?

 Converting between the two systems is possible but it can lead to distorted colours.
 Here are a couple examples of the differences between the two.
-As you can see, certain colours are affected more by the transformation (deep greens, blueish purples and reds).
+Certain colours are affected more by the transformation from RGB to CMYK (deep greens, blueish purples and reds).

-I won’t go into details about how to convert your files but there are plenty of in depth tutorials you can lookup.
+I won’t go into details about how to convert your files but there are plenty of in depth tutorials you can lookup online.

 Ultimately my major suggestion is to plan for the future.
 Preparing your comic for print in advance (even if you don’t expect to ever get it printed) could save you a major headache in the future.